Father's Day: Netherlands

 In the Netherlands (including its constituent countries in the Caribbean), Father's Day (Vaderdag) is celebrated on the third Sunday of June and is not a public holiday.
 Traditionally, as on Mother's Day, fathers get breakfast in bed made by their children and families gather together and have dinner, usually at the grandparents' house.
 In recent years, families also started having dinner out, and as on Mother's Day, it is one of the busiest days for restaurants.
 At school, children handcraft presents for their fathers.
 Consumer goods companies have all sorts of special offers for fathers: socks, ties, electronics, suits, and men's healthcare products.

 Norway

 In Norway, Father's Day (Farsdag), is celebrated on the second Sunday of November.
 It is not a public holiday.

 Poland

 In Poland, Father's Day (Dzień Ojca) is celebrated on 23 June and is not a public holiday.
 Google recognized Poland in its Father's Day 2019 Doodle.

 Portugal

 Father's Day (Dia do Pai) is celebrated on 19 March (see Roman Catholic tradition below) in Portugal.
 It is not a bank and public holiday.

 Romania

 The law instituting the celebration of Father's Day in Romania passed on 29 September 2009, and stated that Father's Day will be celebrated annually on the second Sunday of May.
 The first time it was celebrated was on 9 May 2010.

 Russia

-Russia continues the Soviet Union's tradition of celebrating Defender of the Fatherland Day on 23 February.
-It is usually called "Man's Day" and it is considered the Russian equivalent of Father's Day.
 In 2021, President Vladimir Putin established the Father's Day as falling on the third Sunday of October.